soumitra24/IntrusionDetectionSystem/README.md

 The aim was to then implement an intrusion detection system, to sniff traffic and in real- time classify whether or not the traffic is benign or adverse.

-Using a random forest classifier I achieved 99.91% accuracy and a 97.59% F1 Score.

-The python notebook (main.ipynb) contains my initial investigation; preprocessing the data set, feature selection, evaulating a variety of different algorithms, and optimising hyperparameters.